MonicaF99/Assignment1/README.md

 ![Curve](https://user-images.githubusercontent.com/62377263/141103173-22e62bbe-69a4-48b6-acb1-ce8646243552.JPG)

 The other problem is to find the silver tokens and move them behind.
 The robot has to check if there are silver blocks in front of it.
 If it doesn't find a block, it goes on.
 If it finds a block, it checks if there are walls between them.
 If there is a wall, it ignore the silver token, otherwise it go to catch it.
 In the last case the robot doesn't control if there are walls near itself until it releases the block.
-When the robot grabs a silver token, it decides in which direction rotate to move the block behind: it checks if there is a wall next to itself on the left or on the right and decides.
+When the robot grabs a silver token, it decides in which direction rotate to move the block behind: it checks the distances of the nearest walls on the left or on the right and then decides.

 Pseudocode
 --------------